michael-wall/simple-job-scheduler/README.md

 ## Custom Properties ##
 - These sample custom properties are included as examples of how the properties can be injected into the Job for configuration, rather than hardcoding values in the Job code.
+- For example the same Task Executor can be used by more than 1 Job Scheduler.
+The custom properties can instruct the different Job Schedulers to do different things based on the logic in the Task Executor.

 ## Notes ##
 - This is a ‘proof of concept’ that is being provided ‘as is’ without any support coverage or warranty.